scionproto/scion/doc/cryptography/trc.rst

 Votes
 ^^^^^

-Votes contains a sequence of indicies of the voting certificates in the predecessor TRC.
+Votes contains a sequence of indices of the voting certificates in the predecessor TRC.
 In a *base* TRC, this sequence is empty.
 Every entry in this sequence MUST be unique.